Poorly Planned Routes Cause Truck Accidents

 Although the use of GPS devices has become popular, there are issues that might negate their benefits.
 For instance, GPS devices might not be able to show some rural or new routes.
 They might malfunction also.
 Both of these can lead to an accident if a pre-planned, manual route is not available.
 Since about 22 percent of all big rig accidents are due to the lack of a pre-planned route, not having one can have dire consequences.

-Isaacs & Isaacs is there for you 24/7.
+The semi-truck accident lawyers at Isaacs & Isaacs are there for you 24/7.
 Contact us at 800-800-8888 for a free consult.
 Our attorneys will answer your questions and review your case to determine compensation eligibility.
 We work on contingency, so we get paid when your settlement arrives.